RBAC vs PBAC: Differences, Use Cases, Pros & Cons (2026 Guide)

 PBAC's policy engine becomes the Zero Trust policy decision point, evaluating each request against current threat intelligence and environmental factors.
 When a user's risk score increases due to anomalous behavior, like accessing systems from a new location or downloading unusual data volumes, PBAC policies immediately restrict access to sensitive resources.
 If a device fails compliance checks for missing patches or detected malware, PBAC denies access regardless of user privileges.
 This real-time adaptation embodies Zero Trust's continuous verification principle.

 Identity Confluence supercharges PBAC for Zero Trust through its Continuous Adaptive Trust engine.
 Every access request triggers a multi-factor evaluation that goes beyond traditional policy attributes.
 The platform integrates with your entire security stack, SIEM, EDR, threat intelligence, and user behavior analytics to build comprehensive risk profiles.
 These risk scores feed directly into PBAC policies, creating access control that adapts faster than threats evolve.
-A typical Identity Confluence Zero Trust policy might evaluate user authentication strength versus resource sensitivity, device trust score from endpoint protection, user risk score from behaviour analytics, geographic feasibility (is the location possible given last access?), time-based patterns (is this normal for this user?), and peer group analysis (are similar users accessing this resource?).
+A typical Identity Confluence Zero Trust policy might evaluate user authentication strength versus resource sensitivity, device trust score from endpoint protection, user risk score from behavior analytics, geographic feasibility (is the location possible given last access?), time-based patterns (is this normal for this user?), and peer group analysis (are similar users accessing this resource?).

 How RBAC Supports Least Privilege: Predefined Roles Limit Exposure